 The course covers topics such as how to use the Learner Driver Log Book, how to plan driving sessions, how to deal with difficulties that may arise during driving practice and the importance of giving the learner constructive feedback.

 There has been very positive feedback to the Lane Cove Council’s workshops.
 Parents and supervisors who have attended the workshop have stated that the workshop boosted their confidence, helped them better plan driving sessions and allowed them to share experiences with other parents and supervisors.

-The next workshop is on at St Ignatius College Riverview Regis Junior Campus on 31 August 2017 at 6.30 to 8.30 pm.
-To book for this workship contact Lane Cove Council’s Road Safety Officer on 9911 3576.
+The next workshop is on 30th August at the Lane Cove Library – read more here.
+To book for this workshop contact Lane Cove Council’s Road Safety Officer on 9911 3576.

 Lane Cove local mum, Cath Pagett (a mother of teenage twins), spoke to In the Cove about her teaching teenagers to drive experience.
 She highly recommends the Keys 2 Drive programme.
 She also recommends giving your children a couple of hours driving instruction in quite streets, before you employ a professional instructor.
 She believes the most important thing you can teach your child is to respect the process and to understand that you not only only hold your life in your hands, but the lives of others.

 If you want to find out about how to obtain a learner driver permit, it is all set out on the Roads and Maritime website here.

 If you would like to find out more about road safety issues, you should read our blog on the Little Blue Dinosaur Foundation

 Do you have a local issue you would like help with?
 ITC is here to help just email us at email@example.com